The Ellis School: Curriculum

 The school bases the middle and upper schools on a ten-day cycle.
-Students participate in activities that provide community resources and partnerships one day every other cycle.
+Students participate in activities that provide access to community resources and partnerships every other cycle.
 There are division-wide co-curricular programs in the middle school.
 In contrast, the students are involved with numerous community programs at the upper school.
 The school offers an Extended Day Program to pre-K through 8th-grade students.
 Students who remain on campus after 3:30 and do not participate in extracurricular activities must enroll in this program.
-For lower school students, an After School Adventures Program provides young girls activities in various areas, such as creative arts, sciences, and athletics.
+For lower school students, an After School Adventures Program offers young girls activities in areas such as creative arts, sciences, and athletics.

-For pre-K, there are half-day and whole day programs.
+For pre-K, there are half-day and whole-day programs.

 Experiential learning

-Ellis School students engage in experiential learning, which requires students to apply knowledge to new experiences and hands-on activities..
+Ellis School students engage in experiential learning, which requires students to apply knowledge to new experiences and hands-on activities.

 Community Connections Program

-The Community Connection program provides students in grades 9 to 11 engage in local community service.
-Placements are chosen by faculty members and administrators.
+The Community Connection program provides students in grades 9 to 11 with opportunities to engage in local community service.
+Faculty members and administrators choose placements.